 Head from Seathwaite to Great Gable via Styhead Tarn.
-From the tarn cut under the steep, rocky south slopes, past Napes Needle and a steep climb to the summit.
-The return is a direct contract, easy grassy slopes with amazing views.
+At the tarn cut under the steep, rocky south slopes, past Napes Needle and a steep climb to the summit.
+The return is in direct contrast, easy grassy slopes with amazing views.

 Great Gable is a ‘climbers’ mountain, possibly the best and probably the most famous in the Lake District.
 For walkers attempting Great Gable this means one thing.
 The route up is going to be steep and in the case of Great Gable unremittingly so.
 It is possible to avoid the worst by starting at Honister Pass but this is a bit of a cheat and still involves a rocky pull from Windy Gap.
 The other 2 main routes of ascent are hard work, whether the start point is Wasdale or Borrowdale.